anders-akero/city_pantry_rec_test/README.md

  * Advance time is always given in hours

 ## How to use
-Simply call the index file wiht the following paramters in this order: filename dd/mm/yy hh:mm postcode amount
+Simply call the index file with the following parameters in this order: filename dd/mm/yy hh:mm postcode amount

 ### Example: